-Students with a protected characteristic (as defined by the Equality Act 2010) will not, when they are applying for, or undertaking one of our qualifications, be disadvantaged in comparison to students who do not share that characteristic.
+Students with a protected characteristic (as defined by the Equality Act 2010) will not be disadvantaged in comparison to the other students who do not share that characteristic, when applying for, or undertaking one of our qualifications.

-All students will achieve the recognition they deserve for undertaking a qualification at ICON College, and that this achievement can be compared fairly to the achievement of their peers.
+All students will achieve the recognition they deserve for undertaking a qualification at ICON College, and this achievement can be compared fairly to the achievement of their peers.